SeleniumHQ/www.seleniumhq.org/src/main/rst/03_webdriver.rst

 capabilities.
 Once getting familiar with the Selenium-WebDriver API you will then want to learn how to build test suites for maintainability, extensibility, and reduced fragility when features of the AUT frequently change.
-The approach most Selenium experts are now recommending is to design your test code using the Page Object Design Pattern along with possibly a Page Factor.
+The approach most Selenium experts are now recommending is to design your test code using the Page Object Design Pattern along with possibly a Page Factory.
-Selenium-WebDriver provides support for this by supplying a PageFactory class.
-This is presented, along with other advanced topics, in the next chapter.
+Selenium-WebDriver provides support for this by supplying a PageFactory class in Java and C#.
+This is presented,along with other advanced topics, in the :ref:`next chapter <chapter04-reference>`.
 Also, for high-level description of this technique, you may want to look at the
 :ref:`Test Design Considerations chapter <chapter06-reference>`.
 Both of these chapters present techniques for writing more maintainable tests by making your test code more